troessner/articles/lessons_learned_from_some_of_the_best_ruby_codebases__part1.md

 ### [Equalizer](https://github.com/dkubb/equalizer)

-*equalizer* is a module to define equality, equivalence and inspection methods.
+*[Equalizer](https://github.com/dkubb/equalizer)* is a module to define equality, equivalence and inspection methods.

 An example from the README: